BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/037TextgamesFoobarv1.md

   - If doesItemExist equals true, then say "Item here: " and the item name
   - Say "Please type: n, s, e, w, or quit"
   - Save the input in a variable named userInput
-  - Call the move function and pass two arguments userInput and location, then save what it returns in location
+  - Call the move function and pass 3 arguments: roomArray, userInput, and mylocation.
+Save what it returns in mylocation

 ## Tests